 The same can’t quite be said for the Galaxy S21, which in several ways fails to pull away from the Galaxy S20 as much as you might expect.

-So which phone is better overall?
+These are both some of the best Samsung phones, but which phone is better overall?
 This one’s going to be unusually tight.

 Samsung Galaxy S21 vs Samsung Galaxy S20 price and availability

 The Samsung Galaxy S21 landed on January 29, 2021, with a starting price of $799 / £769 / AU$1,249 for the 128GB model.
 There’s also a 256GB model that costs $849.99 / £819 / AU$1,349.

 The Samsung Galaxy S20 launched on March 6, 2020.
 Pricing started at £799 / AU$1,34 for the 4G variant (which didn’t launch in the US), and shifted up to £899 / $999.99 / AU$1,499 for the 5G model.